ajoposor/aoPlotlyAddOn/README.md

    * **queueConcurrencyLimit:** (positive integer) Optional.
 Default is 10.
 Sets the value for maximum concurrent async tasks for reading external data from urls.

    * **newRecessionsUrl:** (string) Optional.
 Set to "" to avoid looking for new recessions dates.
-Recessions in library are updated up to 2015-12-31.
-Otherwise, enter and address that returns a zip file as provided by the FRED api for the serie_id USRECP.
-The default url will load this file from a proxy server.
+Recessions in library are current up to 2015-12-31.
+If you need to include new recessions enter an address that returns a zip file as provided by the FRED api for the serie_id USRECP.

       The url for the zip file is: `https://api.stlouisfed.org/fred/series/observations?series_id=USRECP&api_key=YourFredApiKey&file_type=txt&observation_start=2015-12-31`